David Spooner • 17/06/2020 • 24 min read

 Thank you for tuning into our webinar series about the new TOK syllabus!
 This is part two of a follow-up Q&A post where David Spooner, the host of our webinars, has answered all of your questions.
 If you missed the first half, you can find it here.

 After receiving many questions about ‘objects’ as part of the new TOK exhibition, we decided to create a blog post specifically with all of the queries about how to choose an object.
 As it is a requirement of the new syllabus, there was a lot of ambiguity surrounding examples of what would, or wouldn’t be considered an acceptable object for students to pick.
-We have created a table to answer each of these queries, and you can click on each one to link to the explanation for each one further down the page.
+Read on to find the answer to each of these queries or download a handy visual overview.

 Is … an object?